iotaledger/iota-wiki/docs/get-started/introduction/iota/staking.md

 ### IOTA Staking for SMR Rewards

 Shimmer, the staging network and battlefield for IOTA's core technology innovations, will be bootstrapped purely from IOTA token stakers.
-The initial token supply of the Shimmer network will only rely on the amount of IOTA tokens staked for Shimmer in the 90-day staking period, and 100% of the initial supply will be distributed to IOTA token holders.
+The initial token supply of the Shimmer network will only rely on the amount of IOTA tokens staked for Shimmer in the 90-day staking period, and 80% of the initial supply will be distributed to IOTA token holders, while the remaining 20% will be distributed equally between the Community DAO and the Tangle Ecosystem.

 - The staking functionality in the Firefly Wallet will be used for Shimmer.
 - Shimmer tokens will be distributed at a fixed rate of `1 SMR per 1 MIOTA per milestone`.